sebsjames/maths/docs/ref/constexprmath.md

 ## Summary

 `constexpr` capable basic maths functions that will work in your C++20 and C++23 programs.
-These functions should all be superceded by C++26 functions in the `std` namespace.
+Eventually, these functions will all be superceded by C++26 functions in the `std` namespace.

 This file is about 700 lines of cherry-picked code from Keith O'Hara's GCE Math library (thanks Keith!).